 By clicking on any of these added URLs, you can see more details - all the individual question-and-answer pairs that Lyro has generated automatically from that particular web page:

 Inside this detailed view, you can click on any of the Q&As and modify them according to your needs.
-When you're editing a particular Q&A, you will see all the relevant information (apart from the question and answer), including the last update time and the source URL that Lyro scanned.
+When you're editing a particular Q&A, you will see all the relevant information (in addition to the question and answer), including the last update time and the source URL that Lyro scanned.

 Back in the general Data sources view, you can also re-synchronize any added URL.
 This is very useful if the information on the website in question has been updated, and you'd like to keep Lyro's knowledge up-to-date as well.